arduino/docs-content/content/arduino-cloud/09.business/09.arduino-cloud-for-business/content.md

 ![Custom Branding - Legal (White Labeling)](assets/custom-branding-3-3.png)

 With these configurations, you will have a complete custom branding setup with white labeling for your Cloud space.
+Remember to click Save to finish setting up.

 ### Invite Members Into Your Space